sysy2001/Cardgame/README.md

 # Cardgame

-A Card Memory Game from Stanford CS193p (Developing Applications for iOS using SwiftUI)
+Learning Swift from Stanford CS193p (Developing Applications for iOS using SwiftUI)

-Features:
+My implementation of this Card Memory Game includes:

-1.Five card themes included (breakfast, faces, desserts, objects, fruits)
+1.Five card themes: breakfast, faces, desserts, objects, fruits.

-2.Seven levels of difficulties (from 5 pairs to 12 pairs of cards)
+2.Seven levels of difficulties (from 5 pairs to 12 pairs of cards).

-3.All themes and difficulty levels would be generated randomly by clicking on "Next Round" button
+3.All themes and difficulty levels would be generated randomly by clicking on "Next Round" button.